bilusss/PokerGame/README.md

 ☐ Set up an Apple Developer account.\
 ☐ Prepare marketing materials for the App Store (screenshots, description, etc.).\
 ☐ Submit the app for review and publish it on the App Store.

-#### This version of the README.md focuses on the key aspects of your poker app and its roadmap.
-It will help guide you through the development process and keep everything organized for the final release.
-Let me know if you need any adjustments!